MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/css-in-js.md

 <!-- ====================================================================== -->
-## Copying style rule declarations for CSS-in-JS libraries, as JavaScript syntax
+## Copying style rule declarations to paste them with JavaScript syntax

 From the **Styles** pane, you can copy declarations for a style rule in a way that's formatted for JavaScript and ready to paste into a JavaScript file.

-When using CSS-in-JS libraries, you can copy CSS declarations (a CSS property and value) automatically formatted for JavaScript.
+When using CSS-in-JS libraries, you can copy CSS declarations (a CSS property and value) so that they are automatically formatted for JavaScript.
 You don't have to manually edit the copied CSS to match JavaScript's syntax.
 You can copy a single CSS declaration or all the declarations in a style rule, and then paste them directly into a JavaScript file without having syntax issues.

 To copy a style rule as JavaScript:

 1. In the **Styles** pane of the **Elements** tool, open the contextual menu \(right-click\) on a declaration in a style rule.

 1. Select **Copy declaration as JS** or **Copy all declarations as JS**.

 1. Paste the copied CSS into a JavaScript file in your text editor, such as Visual Studio Code.
 For example: `'--more-link': 'lime'`.

 :::image type="complex" source="images/copy-declaration-as-js.msft.png" alt-text="Context menu for a style rule, including 'Copy declaration as JS' and 'Copy all declarations as JS' commands" lightbox="images/copy-declaration-as-js.msft.png":::
    Context menu for a style rule, including **Copy declaration as JS** and **Copy all declarations as JS** commands
 :::image-end:::

-To learn more about viewing and changing CSS, navigate to [CSS reference][CssReference].
+This feature is available starting with Microsoft Edge version 93. <!-- delete statement sometime after September 2, 2021 --> To learn more about viewing and changing CSS, navigate to [CSS reference][CssReference].

 <!-- ====================================================================== -->